To describe the terms in which Graduate credit will be applied to a degree plan.

 - The student must have gained graduate admission.

-- The course must be numbered 500 level or above and have been approved for graduate credit by the appropriate school/College.
+- The course must be numbered 500 level or above and have been approved for graduate credit by the appropriate professional school or the College of Liberal Arts and Sciences.

 - The instructor must hold a current appointment to the Graduate Faculty.